-Archéotech SA is equipped with several types of laser scanners (Faro Arm) or white-light projection.
+To carry out its high-precision 3D scans, Archéotech SA is equipped with several types of scanners with laser scanning or white light projection.
 These technologies help capture in seconds millions of 3D points from the precisely scanned surfaces able to reach 1/10th millimetre.
 This equipment is directly implemented on-site or in the museums, and quickly operational.

 Objects up to 100 kilograms are captured using a turntable surrounded by scanners.
 The different scenes thus measured are automatically assembled to form a complete 3D digitalized replica of the object.